ErnestBrandi/react-update-at/README.md

 ```

 You might want the component using this object to display the following labels : `upcoming`, `in progress`, `passed` depending on the current time.
-Unfortunatly the object describing the event remaining the same the related component will not re-render unless you force it to.
+Unfortunatly the object describing the event remaining the same, the related component will not re-render unless you force it to.

 This is where `react-update-at` comes handy.
-It let you simply wrap the component you wanna see updated with a `UpdateAt` component **OR** with a `withUpdateAt` function.
+It lets you simply wrap the component you wanna see updated with a `UpdateAt` component **OR** with a `withUpdateAt` function.

 ## Example